-Double yum!
-Bits of toffee candy in the chewy brownie topped with a fail-proof caramel icing.
+Toffee Blonde Brownies are chewy but bits of buttery toffee candy add a little crunch!
+They are topped with a fail-proof Cheater's Caramel Icing.
 It tastes like the old-fashioned kind where your Grandma had to use a candy thermometer.

 What's the shortcut for the icing?

 The Cheaters Caramel Icing secret revealed: It is basically a simple caramel sauce made with brown sugar and butter then powdered sugar is stirred in at the end to make it spreadable!

 If you are looking for something that's easy to put together but looks and tastes like you were in the kitchen for hours for your Christmas cookie swap or office party, these chewy toffee bars are your answer!